New-Grinnily/tintin-modules/README.md

 For everyone

+    Condition Levels
+          This module changes the text description of an item's condition for a clearer (I hope) progress bar.

+    Info Bar
+          This adds a status bar at the top of your tintin++ screen, showing stuff such as the current date and time, session name and character name, terminal dimensions, a countdown until you idle-out of the MUD, and the usual stuff (HP, GP, XP, Burden and combat attitudes).
+          In order to make it work, you'll need to load the module and type 'ttm-prompt' to initialise your prompt and hit point monitor.

     Moon Dragon
           We all know those adorable little munchkins can be a bit spammy at times.
           This module aims to make their antics a bit less intrusive by dimming them.

-    Info Bar
-          This adds a status bar at the top of your tintin++ screen, showing stuff such as the current date and time, session name and character name, terminal dimensions, a countdown until you idle-out of the MUD, and the usual stuff (HP, GP, XP, Burden and combat attitudes).
-          In order to make it work, you'll need to load the module and type 'ttm-prompt' to initialise your prompt and hit point monitor.

 CONSIDERATIONS:
    - If the current terminal width is too small, the progress bars will not appear at all.
 Depending on the module, you may need a terminal width in excess of 160 columns.